demystifyfp/demystifyfp/content/fsharp/series/fstweet/0-project-setup.md

 Using Forge, we orchestrated the project setup, and the cherry on the cake is the alias to build and run our project with a single command!

-The source cod is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.0)
+The source code is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.0)